 You get 2 long, thick ropes with 3 knots and a handle for grabbing or biting.
 These are the biggest toys in the pack, and they are 60 cm long.
 Besides those, you’ll get another long rope (different design); one simple rope ball for playing fetch; and two different rope balls with handles that can be used both for fetch and tug of war.
 The diameter of the rope ball is 10 cm while the ball with the rope extension is 25 cm long in total, for example.

-Now, this variety pack received some negative reviews which are mostly caused by inappropriate sizing guidelines.
+Now, this variety pack received some negative reviews from our team of independent expert members which are mostly caused by inappropriate sizing guidelines.
 This pack is called “XL” and is advertised as being made for large and very large dogs.
 This could be a bit misleading as the toys aren’t that large.
 However, the dimensions are clearly shown (as described above) and that’s the size you’ll get.
 It’s up to you to decide whether the toys are big enough for your dog.

 Aussie Dog is an Australian company that focuses on making toys designed to enrich the dogs’ world.
 Their toys might not be pretty, but they are safe and durable.
-And more importantly, dogs find them awesome.
+And more importantly, my dogs find them to be awesome.

 The Aussie Dog Home Alone is a tug toy and much more than that.
 The toy features a bungee cord attached to a hanging strap.
 From this contraption hangs a rope that finishes with a sturdy, reinforced loop designed to withstand the constant tugging.